Arm Liposuction: Can Get Rid of Arm Fats with this Surgery?

 6) What happens to the skin after arm lipo?

-Arm lipo alone will not cause the skin to get tighter.
+Arm liposuction alone will not cause the skin to get tighter.
 If you have loose skin, you must ask your surgeon to trim it through arm lift surgery.

 No reviews